birdflow-science/BirdFlowTuning/README.md

 - `scripts/03.Summarize_species_specific_tuning_prediction_metrics`

-Summarize the predictive metrids.
+Summarize the predictive metrics.
 Including log likelihood improvement and distance gain, and the performance decay along space and time.

 - `scripts/04.Summarize_species_specific_tuning_bio_metrics`

-Sumamrize the biological features of the tuned models.
-Including the validation of migraiton speed, straightness, and number of stopovers.
+Summarize the biological features of the tuned models.
+Including the validation of migration speed, straightness, and number of stopovers.

 - `scripts/05.Compare_species_specific_and_LOO`